purv2100/Simplii21/README.md

                 For instance, there are two types of tasks- Physical and Intellectual, so the users can easily keep  track of their tasks based on the work                         type.

  <b>b) Task modification is now simplified!</b>
         <li>In the previous version of Simplii, the tasks did not have the modification functionality in which the user could update some details of his task.
 Moreover, the delete functionality completely failed.
-When the user tried to delete one task, all the tasks would get deleted.
+When the user tried to delete one task, all his other tasks would get deleted.
 Thus, it was                   highly  inefficient.
         <li>In our updated version of Simplii, we have eliminated that bug by adding the modification function where the users can easily update and delete the                 tasks as per their convenience.

  <b>c) Status Tab is added so that users can easily keep a progress of their work.</b>
         <li>In the previous version of Simplii, there was no functionality of viewing the status of jobs and then segregating them based on their status.
         <li>In our updated version of Simplii, we have added the status tab on dashboard and also created a drop-down functionality so that the users can view                 tasks and update them by selecting the task category(Physical or Intellectual) and the task status(In progress, Done, Blocked).</b>

+ <b>d) Task Recommendation functionality </b>
+        <li>In the previous version of Simplii, tasks were not recommended to the user and thus, the user was unable to keep a track of his progress.
+        <li>In this updated version of Simplii, there is a functionality of task recommendation where tasks will be diplayed to the user based on their earliest               deadlines.
+Thus, all the tasks will get managed and user will not have to worry about his schedule.</li>

    ## Future Scope